Minnesota Commercial Tenant CAM Audit Rights [2026 Guide]

 Minnesota's enclosed mall market is one of the largest per capita in the country, anchored by the Mall of America, Ridgedale Center, Rosedale Center, and a network of regional malls.
 Mall retail CAM structures are significantly more complex than open-air strip centers:

 Enclosed common area climate control costs.
 Enclosed malls bill tenants for the cost of heating and cooling shared interior corridors, food courts, and common area seating.
 These costs are legitimate CAM in an NNN mall lease.
-The overcharge arises when the landlord bills HVAC costs for areas that are not truly shared (private loading docks, management office space, storage areas used only by the landlord) as common area costs.
+Overcharges arise when the landlord bills HVAC costs for areas that are not truly shared (private loading docks, management office space, storage areas used only by the landlord) as common area costs.
 CAMAudit's Rule 12 (Common Area Misclassification) identifies non-public areas billed as common area operating costs.

 Anchor exclusion denominator manipulation.
 Mall leases are particularly susceptible to pro-rata share denominator errors because anchor tenants (department stores, anchor restaurants, large format retailers) often pay fixed or below-market CAM.
 When anchor GLA is excluded from the denominator without being excluded from the common area expense pool, inline tenants absorb a larger share of costs than their proportionate presence in the center would support.
 CAMAudit's Rule 4 (Pro-Rata Share Error) directly addresses this structure.